pellcorp/creality-wiki/docs/btteddy_duo_flashing.md

 sudo python3 ./scripts/flash_usb.py -t rp2040 -d 2e8a:0003 fw/K1/btteddy.uf2
 ```

+!!! note

-**Note:** We are not compiling new firmware, just flashing the firmware I have already prepared.
+    We are not compiling new firmware, just flashing the firmware I have already prepared.